Face coverings and the workplace

 The rules on face coverings encompass both legal requirements and government guidance.
 They have changed several times since the start of the Covid-19 pandemic and differ throughout the UK, but currently include the following:

 - Shops, supermarkets and shopping centres.
-Face coverings are mandatory for visitors in England, Scotland and Northern Ireland (but not Wales).
+Face coverings are mandatory for customers in all parts of the UK.

 - Aircraft.
 Face coverings are mandatory for passengers boarding aircraft in England, Scotland and Wales, whereas Northern Ireland recommends their use.